 The park offers 5.5 kms of easy walking trails.

-The Rathtrevor Beach Path is a 4.3-kilometre level out and back trail.
+The Rathtrevor Beach Path is a 4.3-kilometre level out-and-back trail.
 Or, you can make a full 3.5 km circle route by walking back through the campground.
-Dogs are able to use this trail but must be kept on a leash.
-As this trail is completely flat, it’s perfect for strollers, bikes and wheelchairs.
+Dogs can use this trail but must be kept on a leash.
+This trail is completely flat and perfect for strollers, bikes and wheelchairs.

-Another great trail is one that loops from just before the main parking lot around a pretty heritage farm field.
+Another great trail loops from just before the main parking lot around a pretty heritage farm field.
 Detailed trail maps are posted at information shelters in the park.

-There are several trails within the campground that lead down to the day-use beach areas of the park.
+Several trails within the campground lead down to the day-use beach areas of the park.
 Please note: Pets are not permitted in the day-use beach area.

 The Playgrounds